danielaa1999/iAQUA/README.md

 graph_stable: graph the stable parts and match it to the correpsonding voltage.

 proccess_offset_iaqua.py: To find the offset that gives the closer to 0 for each isfet,as the test was done applying no voltage.

+microSD.py: Process the binary data written in the txt filein the  microSD when running the code.